Schuyler VanValkenburg

 Schuyler Thomas VanValkenburg (born 1982) is an American teacher and politician.
 He was elected to the Virginia House of Delegates representing the 72nd District on November 7, 2017, to replace retiring delegate Jimmie Massie.
 He defeated Republicans Eddie Whitlock and GayDonna Vandergriff in the 2017 and 2019 elections, respectively.
 In the 2023 state elections, VanValkenburg was elected over incumbent Siobhan Dunnavant in the newly redrawn 16th District.
 The race was considered highly competitive for control of the Virginia Senate.

 Career

-VanValkenburg taught at Short Pump Middle School and continues to teach at Glen Allen High School after his election to the House of Delegates, working as a part-time legislator.
+VanValkenburg taught at Short Pump Middle School and continues to teach at Glen Allen High School after his election to the Virginia Senate, working as a part-time legislator.
 A Democrat, he defeated Republican lawyer Edward Whitlock III in 2017 as part of a Democratic wave in Virginia.

-VanValkenburg has introduced twelve education-related bills since taking office.